-Mr. Berube made a MOTION to prohibit fishing in District-owned ponds.
-Ms. Kassel seconded the motion.
+Mr. Berube MOVED to prohibit fishing in District-owned ponds AND Ms. Kassel seconded the motion.

 Mr. Walls stated as a point of discussion, I can see where the vote will end up, but if we go in this direction and we do not have signs, we are back to where we were before.